Weak gravitational lensing: Weak lensing and cosmology

 The ability of weak lensing to constrain the matter power spectrum makes it a potentially powerful probe of cosmological parameters, especially when combined with other observations such as the cosmic microwave background, supernovae, and galaxy surveys.
 Detecting the extremely faint cosmic shear signal requires averaging over many background galaxies, so surveys must be both deep and wide, and because these background galaxies are small, the image quality must be very good.
 Measuring the shear correlations at small scales also requires a high density of background objects (again requiring deep, high quality data), while measurements at large scales push for wider surveys.

 While weak lensing of large-scale structure was discussed as early as 1967, due to the challenges mentioned above, it was not detected until more than 30 years later when large CCD cameras enabled surveys of the necessary size and quality.
 In 2000, four independent groups published the first detections of cosmic shear, and subsequent observations have started to put constraints on cosmological parameters (particularly the dark matter density $\Omega_m~$ and power spectrum amplitude $\sigma_8~$) that are competitive with other cosmological probes.

 For current and future surveys, one goal is to use the redshifts of the background galaxies (often approximated using photometric redshifts) to divide the survey into multiple redshift bins.
 The low-redshift bins will only be lensed by structures very near to us, while the high-redshift bins will be lensed by structures over a wide range of redshift.
 This technique, dubbed "cosmic tomography", makes it possible to map out the 3D distribution of mass.
 Because the third dimension involves not only distance but cosmic time, tomographic weak lensing is sensitive not only to the matter power spectrum today, but also to its evolution over the history of the universe, and the expansion history of the universe during that time.
-This is a much more valuable cosmological probe, and many proposed experiments to measure the properties of dark energy and dark matter have focused on weak lensing, such as the Dark Energy Survey, Pan-STARRS, and Large Synoptic Survey Telescope.
+This is a much more valuable cosmological probe, and many proposed experiments to measure the properties of dark energy and dark matter have focused on weak lensing, such as the Dark Energy Survey, Pan-STARRS, and the Legacy Survey of Space and Time (LSST) to be conducted by the Vera C. Rubin Observatory.

 Weak lensing also has an important effect on the Cosmic Microwave Background and diffuse 21cm line radiation.
 Even though there are no distinct resolved sources, perturbations on the origining surface are sheared in a similar way to galaxy weak lensing, resulting in changes to the power spectrum and statistics of the observed signal.
 Since the source plane for the CMB and high-redshift diffuse 21 cm are at higher redshift than resolved galaxies, the lensing effect probes cosmology at higher redshifts than galaxy lensing.